PaolaCastano/ProjectAssignment_CleaningData/README.md

 the average of each variable for each activity and each subject.

-This code produces an independent tidy data set with the average of each variable (group by activity and subject) which is called Averages_Data.txt
+This code produces an independent tidy data set with the average of each variable (group by activity and subject) which is called Averages_Data.txt.
+A detailed description for the abbreviations in the name variables is provided in the file 'abbreviations_info.md'

 This Project Assignment includes the following files:
 =========================================